brettz9/world-maker/README.md

 1. Implement alternative prompt/alert UIs: e.g., option to show movement options, etc. as buttons
 1. Option to allow/disallow antagonist attacks before user can move
 1. Option to disallow user leaving before confronting antagonist
-1. Option to require explicitly getting treasure
+1. Option to require explicitly getting treasure; if so, will need to duplicate treasures per room to avoid marking as unavailable if same treasure obtained elsewhere; will also need to show treasure description even if antagonist is missing but treasure is present
 1. Move or allow to move room treasure/antagonist description to treasure/antagonist?
 1. Move all alert/prompt strings into game JSON; provide for i18n
 1. Would need to refactor dealing with antagonists per room if allow antagonists to move; for such characters, the injury index should be tracked on the antagonist, not on the room